ArkEcosystem/AIPs/AIPS/aip-24.md

 ### CHORE: Revert logic of double forged blocks
 1. Double forgery is confirmed
 2. We select the double forged block with the lowest id (need to replace if block with higher id is onchain already)
+3. Possible lost transactions are to be added back to the pool (if accepted by the transaction guard)